Vernadskian Time: Time for Humanity

 The meaning of the second law of thermodynamics has been greatly simplified and the field of its application dramatically extended, giving it an entirely foreign pop-science meaning.
 The two major misapplications are in the concept of the “heat death of the universe,” and in the notion that the second law indicates a universal increase of “disorder.”

 It was William Thompson (later Lord Kelvin) who is credited with first expounding on the inevitable dissipation of all potential energy into mechanical motion and heat, with a result that “would inevitably be a state of universal rest and death, if the universe were finite and left to obey existing laws.”
 His colleague Hermann von Helmholtz wrote of the “heat death” of the universe as the ultimate state it would reach, in which no more energy would be available for any processes to make use of.
 This is the ultimate extrapolation: to apply current knowledge (which at the time, did not include nuclear processes28Resulting in Thompson’s inaccurate estimate of the age of the Sun.) to the entire universe, about which it will always be presumptuous to assume anything approaching a complete understanding.
+Since human discovery changes our relationship to the rest of the universe, and since the discoveries remaining to be made are always infinite, the “laws of nature” will never be fixed.

 The other problem plaguing the second law, disturbing its repose as a legitimate and useful physical principle (in its proper domain), is the notion that it insists that the universe will become more “disorderly” over time.
 Although Boltzmann did indeed use the word “disorder”29Or rather, the German word Unordnung. in his discussion of entropy, it was in the context of expressing a characteristic of aggregates of gas molecules, of the number of states in which the gas particles could be said to be within a certain range of a given macro-scale condition, such as temperature, pressure, and volume.
 For example, a higher state of temperature allowing a greater diversity of particle motions, was thus a state of higher entropy.
 This use of the word “disorder” applies to aggregates of microscopic particles, moving about and interacting of their own accord.
 It manifestly does not apply to objects on a desk, dirty clothing heaped on the floor, etc. Clothes do not move around in large groups, colliding with each other and imparting kinetic energy according to statistical rules.
 The books in a library do not unshelve themselves and become disorderly at night while the librarians are not supervising them.
 These objects move due to outside causes: people.
 They do not spontaneously move of their own accord towards states characterized by a greater diversity of possible distributions.